security-force-monitor/nlp_starter_dataset/README.md

 The outcome of this annotation work wwould render the data we have developed readable to a machine learning process based on NLP.
 It is also an opportunity to explore the assess the workload involved in developing the data, thinking about the sort of workflows we would need, and experimenting with the various toolsets that are available.

-##  Developing a testing dataset
+##  Developing a training dataset using the Berkeley Rapid Annotation Tool (BRAT)

 Developing a training dataset is time consuming, so we will start with a sample from our data.
 The slice of our data that holds solid potential is our data on persons with commanding roles in the Nigerian security forces.
 We presently have data on 662 persons of varying rank and title, and the source data is all in English which make annotation far simpler given the current language skills available to us.
 Every source we use has a `access point`, which is referenced by a UUID.
-This UUID is what we will use to identify our sources.
+This UUID is what we will use to identify our sources throughout this process.

 ### Nigerian command personnel: finding the right sources to use